elijahr/distcc-cross-compiler/README.md

 The tests verify that an arbitrary C project (cJSON) is compiled using distcc, and that the resulting executable is valid.
 The tests then verify that subsequent builds use ccache to avoid repeat compilation.

+There are some useful git hooks that can be enabled by running `git config --local core.hooksPath .githooks/`.

 If you are looking for an idea, contributions for the following are especially welcome:

 * Project name suggestions (distcc-cross-compiler is a mouthful)